 The 2015 Connecting Washington transportation package passed by the Legislature included $1.3 billion of new investments in the corridor.
 The I-405/SR 167 Direct Connector began construction in fall 2016.
 The Renton to Bellevue Widening and Express Toll Lanes project is currently in the environmental review phase, with construction expected to begin in 2019.

 WSDOT also received approval in summer 2016 to construct a new northbound peak-use shoulder lane on I-405 between SR 527 and I-5.
-This project, which is expected to open to traffic by spring 2017, represents the first reinvestment of I-405 express toll lane revenue back into the corridor.
+This project, which is opened to traffic in April 2017, represents the first reinvestment of I-405 express toll lane revenue back into the corridor.
 Longer-term plans include two additional lanes in each direction of I-405 between SR 522 and I-5 in Lynnwood.

 The End Result: An Improved Multimodal System